10 reasons that green people are happier

 Edward O Wilson’s Biophilia Hypothesis proposes that as a consequence of evolution, humans have an innate tendency to focus on life and life-like processes For many commentators it is the separation of human society from nature that is the root cause of both the environmental crisis and the decline in well-being associated with modern society (e.g. Leopold 1949, Porritt 1984, Capra 2002, Spowers 2002).
 Modern ways of living as prescribed by Western industrialised culture stand in stark contrast to our evolutionary history, and as such, may precipitate significant adverse outcomes for the human psyche.

 Individuals that care about biodiversity loss are believed to reveal a psychological connection with other living organisms and psychologically benefit from this association.
 Green people have an appreciation of their place within the great natural scheme of things and tend to feel closeness to other organisms and to wild spaces.
-This can be a source of inspiration and enrichment throughout life.
-Caring for nature focuses ones attention out of oneself which helps to avoid the link for you angst and self obsession that is a by-product of our individualistic consumer times.
+This can be a source of inspiration and thegainesgroup.com enrichment throughout life.
+Caring for nature focuses ones attention out of oneself which helps to avoid the angst and self obsession that is a by-product of our individualistic consumer times.

 Paradoxically, our desire to be in nature has the potential to be environmentally devastating.
 For example, reversing the urbanization trends of the modern age would significantly increase the human eco footprint.
 A solution is to bring more of nature into our habitations.
 For centuries, gardens and parks have been human’s way of interacting with nature in a managed way.
 Greening of cities both literally and metaphorically can be done by increasing parks, wildlife gardens, trees, roof gardens, living roofs and urban farms (with the dual benefit of reducing food miles).

 It is widely accepted that the human relationship with the natural world must change in order for societies to become sustainable.
 What is unclear is how to change that relationship.
 Ecologists tell us that we must leave vast tracks of nature untouched to prevent the 6th mass extinction event getting further out of control and allow eco-systems to recover.
 We know that human populations are going to keep increasing for at least another 50 years.
 So we must radically re-imagine our cities.
 They must become ecologically productive.
 Literally and metaphorically green places for us to live healthy, happy lives.
 The first step must be to remove cars.
-Then we must bring in the farms, trees, aquariums, solar panels, sewage treatment plants and http://liverpoolsunflowers.com/cialis-soft-tabs-100-mg biogas converters.
+Then we must bring in the farms, trees, aquariums, solar panels, sewage treatment plants and only for you biogas converters.
 The human beehive needs a serious makeover!

 5. Choice pruning